2-Day Harm Reduction Masterclass

 Who is not eligible?

-Students on placement or internships, workers from other community sectors such as Family Violence, Homelessness, and Mental Health, and AOD workers outside of Victoria.
+Workers from other community sectors such as Family Violence, Homelessness and Mental Health and AOD workers outside of Victoria.

-Please ensure you have clearance to attend from your line manager.
-If you cannot attend, even if you find out the day before, please cancel your registration and make your spot available to someone else on the waiting list.
+Please ensure you have clearance from your line manager to attend.
+If you cannot attend, cancel your registration and make your spot available to someone else on the waitlist.

 Description